sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 to ``babble`` when they have too much coffee is purely an effect of the coffee itself, or whether there’s some effect of the ``milk`` and ``sugar`` that people add to the coffee.
 Suppose we took 18 people and gave them some coffee to drink.
-The amount of coffee / caffeine was held constant, and we varied whether or not milk was added, so ``milk`` is a binary factor |nominal| with two levels, ``yes`` and ``no``.
+The amount of coffee, i.e., the caffeine, was held constant, and we varied whether or not milk was added, so ``milk`` is a binary factor |nominal|
+with two levels, ``yes`` and ``no``.
 We also varied the kind of sugar involved.
-The coffee |nominal| might contain ``real`` sugar or it might contain ``fake`` sugar (i.e., artificial sweetener) or it might contain ``none`` at all, so the ``sugar`` variable |nominal| is a three level factor.
-Our outcome variable is a continuous variable |continuous| that presumably refers to some psychologically sensible measure of the extent to which someone is “babbling”.
+The coffee might contain ``real`` sugar or it might contain ``fake`` sugar (i.e., artificial sweetener) or it might contain ``none`` at all, so the ``sugar`` variable |nominal| is a three level factor.
+Our outcome variable ``babble`` is a continuous variable |continuous| that presumably refers to some psychologically sensible measure of the extent to which someone is “babbling”.
 The details don’t really matter for our purpose.
 Take a look at the data in the jamovi spreadsheet view, as in :numref:`fig-factorialanova15`\.

 .. ----------------------------------------------------------------------------